Japan Inc shakes off initial COVID-19 gloom but resurgence hits capex, hiring - BOJ survey

-But companies slashed their capital expenditure plans for the year ending in March 2021, as a recent resurgence of infections reinforces expectations any recovery in the world’s third-largest economy will be fragile.
+But companies slashed their capital expenditure plans for the year ending March 2021 and a measure of near-term sentiment worsened, as a resurgence of infections reinforces expectations any recovery in the world’s third-largest economy will be fragile.

 “A stronger-than-expected rebound in factory output mid-year and a recovery in overseas economies, notably China, helped improve manufacturers’ sentiment,” said Yuichi Kodama, chief economist at Meiji Yasuda Research Institute.